johnsonjh/emacs11/README.md

 ## Notes

-- Some (*possibly*) helpful hints.
+* Some (*possibly*) helpful hints:

-  - I seem to remember that the **TECO** source was modified slightly to look for `teco.tec` (or whatever you want to call the compacted macro file) in a special startup directory.
+  * I seem to remember that the **TECO** source was modified slightly to look for `teco.tec` (or whatever you want to call the compacted macro file) in a special startup directory.
 Thus, when the **TECO** executable was copied to `ema`, and invoked with the name `ema`, it would automatically start up with the compacted macro file, otherwise, you would get normal **TECO**.
 It is possible to load the compacted macro file manually and start it up by hand each time, but I forget the exact procedure.

-  - I think there are a couple terminal dependencies wired into the macro package, one for *VT52*, and one for *VT100*.
+  * I think there are a couple terminal dependencies wired into the macro package, one for *VT52*, and one for *VT100*.

-  - There were some problems with *VMS* trapping certain control characters that I was never able to completely fix.
+  * There were some problems with *VMS* trapping certain control characters that I was never able to completely fix.

-  - The macro sources are in **_Structured_ TECO** (and I'll bet you thought **TECO** was an editor instead of a programming language!!).
+  * The macro sources are in **_Structured_ TECO** (and I'll bet you thought **TECO** was an editor instead of a programming language!!).

-  - Note that there are a couple embedded *ESCAPE* characters near the end of the macro source files `emacs11.tec` and `emacs.src`.
+  * Note that there are a couple embedded *ESCAPE* characters near the end of the macro source files `emacs11.tec` and `emacs.src`.

 ---

 ## Conclusion

-- **_HAVE FUN AND GOOD LUCK_.**
+* **_HAVE FUN AND GOOD LUCK_**

 ---